(Bachelor of Social Work)

 The Social Work Professional Program has full accreditation from the Council on Social Work Education.
 The BSW degree from UW-Green Bay allows the graduate to obtain state certification and provides a broad range of employment opportunities.

 Majors may elect to enroll in the child welfare emphasis, preparing for a career in child welfare practice.
 Students who have an interest in a career in public or tribal child welfare can apply for a stipend through The Child Welfare Education Program.

 A Bachelor of Social Work degree provides advanced status for students seeking a Master’s Degree in Social Work.

 Program Entry Requirements

 Students who wish to major in Social Work must make formal application for admission to the program before the end of February each year.
 This applies to those transferring from other institutions as well as students continuing at UW-Green Bay.
-Application materials are available from the Social Work office and the UW-Green Bay Social Work website.
+Application materials are available from the UW-Green Bay Social Work website.

 To apply to the BSW degree program, students must first be admitted to the University of Wisconsin-Green Bay.
 They must have completed at least 27 credits before applying, and 48 credits before beginning the Social Work program.
 These credits must include at least four supporting courses for the major, with an overall cumulative grade point average of at least 2.5.
 Applicants must also have demonstrated an interest in the profession by volunteering in the field or through relevant employment, as indicated by letters of reference and the essay accompanying their application.
 A caregiver background check is part of the application process.

 Prospective Social Work majors should seek early advising from Social Work faculty by contacting the Social Work office to schedule an appointment.